 Student: I guess I do.

-The impact of wilderness therapy on this issue is powerful and profound.
+The impact of wilderness therapy on the issue of body image is powerful and profound.
 The absence of mirrors forces a person to start to see her body through the eyes of others, to experience her body from the inside out, and to understand food as a necessary part of being strong, healthy and capable.

 In the Open Sky Wilderness Student Pathway, food is framed as medicine.
 Education about carbohydrates, proteins, and fats is part of the process, so students know what nutrients foods provide and when/how to use different foods to meet the body’s needs.
 Students learn to see food as a member of their physical, emotional, mental, and spiritual wellness team, rather than as an enemy.